openfoodfacts/search-a-licious/docs/users/explain-taxonomies.md

 Taxonomies are a way to organize categorization of items.

-Normally a taxonomy is about a specific field.
+Normally, a taxonomy is about a specific field.
-For each possible values, it defines translations in different languages, and also possible synonyms (in each languages).
+For each possible values, it defines translations in different languages, and also possible synonyms (in each language).
 For each entry we have a canonical identifier.

-A taxonomy also organize the entries within a direct acyclic graph (a hierarchy but with possibility of multiple parents, though always avoiding cycles).
+A taxonomy also organizes the entries within a direct acyclic graph (a hierarchy but with possibility of multiple parents, though always avoiding cycles).
 For example it may help describe that a salmon is a marine fish as well as a freshwater fish, and a oily fish.

 It can be used to help users find items using a specific field, in their language, even if they use a synonym for it.